wodowiesel/SW-Meter/README.md

 # SW-Meter

 Custom PCB design of an external S-&amp;Watt-Meter for radios.
-Useful for all enthusiasts and amateur HAM operators.
+Useful for all radio enthusiasts and amateur HAM operators.

 ![PCB](/docs/swmeter-3d-front.png)